 When the Revolution reached the island, these monks had to abandon the Abbey as the rebels desecrated Mont Saint-Michel and turned the once-holy location into a prison.
 Some say that the ghosts of the dead monks were awoken due to the disturbance, and their restless souls still roam Mont Saint-Michel.

 2. Château de Versailles

 Numerous tales about the French Château de Versailles and its prior residents are still told today.
 The castle was the residence of King Louis XVI and Marie Antoinette, one of France’s most notorious royal couples.
-Because of their extravagant spending, while the rest of their country went hungry, the couple were ultimately beheaded.
-In 1789, enraged rioters famously carried the couple out of Versailles.
+Because of their extravagant spending while the rest of their country went hungry, the couple were ultimately beheaded.
+In 1789, enraged rioters famously carried the couple out of the Palace of Versailles.

 It is reported that the spirit of Louis XVI wanders the hallways of his enormous Palace.
 He seems to be gazing around for his wife and kids.
 Or perhaps he’s wondering how he allowed things to get so out of hand that he ended up being beheaded.
 The ghost of Benjamin Franklin, who visited the famous royal couple in 1778, is also seen in the Palace.

 The 67,000 m2 Château de Versailles contains 2,300 rooms and 67 stairs.
 With the size and history of this Palace, strange occurrences are sure to be expected.
 Numerous accounts of white mists and icy spots around Marie Antoinette’s bed in Petit de Trianon have been reported.

 Some accounts also include sightings in the “Queen’s Apartment,” things moving on their own, and things breaking out of the blue.
 Her ghost is rumoured to haunt the Concierge, where she was imprisoned before being executed in 1792.
 Marie Antoinette’s infamous story makes the Château de Versailles one of the most haunted locations in France.